- Restoring Active Directory from a backup should be your last option for recovery.

 - System startup files;

-- The system state backup is best used for recovering Active Directory only on the same server.
+- The system state backup is best used for recovering AD only on the same server.
 It cannot be used to recover a corrupt server operation system.
 Microsoft does not support restoring a system state backup from one computer to a second computer of a different make, model, or hardware configuration.